Legal Studies is an interdisciplinary, liberal arts major that engages the

 topical areas or “neighborhoods” that transcend disciplinary boundaries

 in the interest of collaborative inquiry.
+There is no minor.

 Students must now declare under the New Plan.
 When looking at requirements on this site, please always click on ‘New Plan’.
 For those who declared before the changes were put in place, please click on the Old Plan throughout the site.